-Please note that due to Covid-19, Santa Barbara County requires all of us to use caution when outdoors, to head outdoors in family groups only and to practice 6-feet of social distancing when encountering each other on the trail.
-Although masks are not currently required, we highly recommend them, especially when passing on single-track trails.
-Thank you!
+Please note that due to Covid-19, Santa Barbara County requires all of us to use caution when outdoors, to head outdoors in family groups only and to practice 6-feet of social distancing when encountering each other on the trail AND WEAR YOUR MASKS.

 The Do's and Don'ts of the Trails

 Our network of trails in Montecito, Summerland and Carpinteria attract hikers, bikers and horseback riders at all levels of proficiency.
 While we embrace an HYOH (Hike Your Own Hike) philosophy that keeps you focused on your own enjoyment rather than in comparison to others, it's a mutual respect for everyone's hike that contributes to the enjoyment of the trails for everyone.
 To ensure the trails are safe for all of us, here are a few tips of the trails to keep in mind.

 DO give uphill hikers, bikers and horses the right of way and move to the side if you are headed down.